mariajosecarreira/DenTiUSBiofilm/README.md

 **DentiusBiofilm** automatically computes the bacterial vitality for each patient for each experiment although each patient have different number of disks/fields/layers.
 It works with the informantion of folder hierarchy.

-**DentiusBiofilm** automatically eliminates from the computation the non vital pixels belonging to *endothelial cell nuclei*
+**DentiusBiofilm** automatically eliminates from the computation the non vital pixels belonging to *epithelial cell nuclei*

-**DentiusBiofilm** stores all the vitality results (with and without considering endothelial cell nuclei) in a spreadsheet called  `EE_results.xlsx`.
+**DentiusBiofilm** stores all the vitality results (with and without considering epithelial cell nuclei) in a spreadsheet called  `EE_results.xlsx`.
 It also stores number and properties of endothelial cell nuclei.

 ## Usage